orion-campos/Kinetic-Structures-Workshop/README.txt

 	The students of this group had one common theme along their research, which was a bottom up approach to the morphogenesis of architecture.
 They were also interested in a form finding approach exploring different materials.
 	Because of those characteristics, it was suggested to not do an object with an end of itself, but a tool to help them find the form they where looking.
 	Similar to a random machine that creates impracticable outputs, two servos would rotate based on the distance read from a Infra-red distance sensor, which would be operated by the user.
 The servos would have laser-cut patterns attached which would rotate against a white fabric with different grains on top, that would rearrange themselves to the new geometry of the tensioned fabric.
-	Concept of project done by  David Gonçalves, Yair Ben David, Eliran Buzaglo, and Maria Korpachev under the tuition of Orion Campos, at the Kinetic Structures Workshop, Bezalel Academy of Arts and Design, Department of Architecture.
+	Concept of project done by  David Gon¬çalves, Yair Ben David, Eliran Buzaglo, and Maria Korpachev under the tuition of Orion Campos, at the Kinetic Structures Workshop, Bezalel Academy of Arts and Design, Department of Architecture.
 	Jerusalem, January 7th to 14th, 2018

 	Input: